sybrew/the-seo-framework/readme.txt

 		* If everything goes correctly, it'll be a smooth upgrade.
 Enjoy!
 	* Improved object cache plugin support.
 These settings can be found in the General Settings metabox on the SEO Settings page.
 	/
-	* TODO Added stylesheet to sitemap.
+	* Added stylesheet to sitemap.
 Now your sitemap looks much more professional.
+		* It's so professional, even the stylesheet URL is masked.
+		* It's a virtual file, just like the sitemap is.
+Enjoy!
 * **Changed:**
 	* "Knowledge Graph" name has been converted into "Authorized Presence".
 Its usage, output and effect are still the same.
 	* The first two description separator buttons are no longer marked "recommended".